gurumojo/text/neurodiversity/engagement.md

 raised concerns over accessibility in either product or process, but I still found ways to build consensus and enact change within those teams while showing respect for team member needs as well as the mythical business user.
-Every single time such organizing, driven by the very people providing the value leveraged by the business in its imprudent bids to control destiny, was recognized by the business it acted to eliminate a perceived threat rising up (e.g. the axe fell on my neck instead of any good ol' boy incompetents plainly exposed using objective qualitative measures).
-When in doubt, kill an odd duck.
+Every single time such organizing was recognized by the business it acted to eliminate a perceived threat rising up (e.g. the axe fell on my neck instead of any good ol' boy incompetents plainly exposed using objective qualitative measures).

 The irony is those same teams had already documented improved outcomes via my advising toward inclusive practices by the time complaints of the onerous "extra